Company secretaries work in a strategic and influential way to ensure that a company operates within the law and abides by financial regulations

-Only public Iimited companies are legally required to appoint a company secretary.
-However, it is still necessary for private companies to take responsibility for compliance and liaise with regulatory bodies so many continue to appoint a company secretary.
+Company secretaries work in a range of different organisations in the private, public and not-for-profit sectors.
+Only publicly traded companies are legally required to appoint a company secretary.
+However, it is still necessary for private companies to take responsibility for compliance and liaise with regulatory bodies.

 - trade bodies.

 It's also possible to find work with a consultancy that provides company secretarial services to companies who outsource this function, or in self-employment as a sole practitioner or in a small partnership.

 Look for job vacancies at:

 Vacancies are handled by specialist recruitment agencies, such as DMJ Recruitment.

 Most company secretaries gain chartered status with the Chartered Governance Institute UK & Ireland by completing its Chartered Governance Qualifying Programme.

 The programme is divided into two levels, Part One and Part Two.